KatherineMichel/digital-commonplace/README.md

 https://github.com/redwoodjs/redwoodjs.com/tree/main/docs
 https://nextjs.org/docs/migrating/from-gatsby

-Check this out...
-https://twitter.com/froidotdev/status/1273035738322534400 | Froilán Irizarry Rivera 🇵🇷 on Twitter: "Just went through the @PyBeeWare tutorial for the first time.
-Super impressed!
-Awesome job @PyBeeWare team and @freakboy3742 " / Twitter

-https://beeware.org/contributing/how/first-time/ | First-time contributors — BeeWare
-Fairly easy Pythons setup?
-https://beeware.org/contributing/how/first-time/setup/

 Vue
 https://twitter.com/sarah_edo/status/1285218301581246464 | Sarah Drasner on Twitter: "🎉🎉🎉 So excited about this!
 Part of this is a brand new version of the docs, too! https://t.co/1N2atctxGi @N_Tepluhina, @bencodezen, @notphanan and I have been working for better part of a year.
 They are the best teammates in the world ❤️ Gonna thread some highlights:" / Twitter

--->
+PyBeeWare
+https://twitter.com/froidotdev/status/1273035738322534400 | Froilán Irizarry Rivera 🇵🇷 on Twitter: "Just went through the @PyBeeWare tutorial for the first time.
+Super impressed!
+Awesome job @PyBeeWare team and @freakboy3742 " / Twitter https://beeware.org/contributing/how/first-time/ | First-time contributors — BeeWare Fairly easy Pythons setup? https://beeware.org/contributing/how/first-time/setup/ -->

 ## Launch

 <!--
+Launch Story
+https://github.blog/2020-07-02-how-we-launched-docs-github-com/ | How we launched docs.github.com - The GitHub Blog
+https://medium.com/@broccolini/design-systems-at-github-c8e5378d2542? | Design Systems at GitHub - Diana Mounter - Medium

 Rapid dev
 https://dev.to/mscccc/how-we-use-ship-small-to-rapidly-build-new-features-at-github-5cl9 | How we use "ship small" to rapidly build new features at GitHub - DEV
 -->